HOME > Handbook > Setting up a run

 The Lead is an experienced paddler who acts as the lead boat and runs rapids first.
 This role requires a high level of skill as this is the first demonstration of a line through the rapid.
 There is generally no one at the bottom to help if they run into trouble.
 After they run, they may need to signal rapid information to the rest of the group and will wait in their boat ready to rescue if anyone dumps.
 If a direct line of sight down the whole rapid isn't available for the next paddlers, the Lead will signal with a single whistle blast or radio message.
 This is to avoid a pile-up situation.

-On Split Rock trips, our kayaker usually has this role since they can nimbly avoid any surprises that were missed when scouting and radios back a report.
+On Split Rock trips, our kayaker usually has this role since they can nimbly avoid any surprises that were missed when scouting.
+They can then radio a report on whether it is safe to run.

 The Sweep

-The Sweep is the last boat to run a rapid and is paddled by competent rescuers ready to support anyone who runs into trouble part way down and will jump the queue when necessary.
+The Sweep is the last boat to run a rapid and is paddled by competent rescuers ready to support anyone who runs into trouble partway down and will jump the queue in an emergency.
 They also provide some crowd control and ensure spacing between canoes on the rapid.

-By running last, they ensure that no novice paddler is alone at the end without anyone to support if something goes south.
-But this also means that there is no one behind them to support and in fast-moving water, it can be very difficult for anyone to get back to help them.
+By running last, the Sweep ensures that no novice paddler is alone at the end without anyone to support if something goes wrong.
+But this also means that there is no one behind to support them, and in fast-moving water, it can be very difficult for anyone to get back upstream to help them.
 The sweep role should only be done by very competent paddlers.

 Shore Rescuers

-Paddlers with more whitewater experience can be posted at parts of the rapid with higher risk, like a ledge.
-They can be standing by with a throw bag in-hand ready to toss a line to swimmers.
-Note that if the risk is something like a ledge, rescuers will need to be posted downstream of it as swimmers will be washed further downstream before they can get into the defensive swimming position and ready to receive a throw bag.
+Paddlers with more whitewater experience can be posted on the shore near parts of a rapid with higher risk, like a ledge, as Shore Rescuers.
+They can be standing by with a throw bag in hand, ready to toss a line to swimmers.
+Note that rescuers need to be posted downstream of the hazards, as swimmers will be washed further downstream before they can get into the defensive swimming position and ready to receive a throw bag.
+You can learn more about this in the Safety and Rescue section of this handbook.

 The 'audience' also has the important role of cheering on paddlers and celebrating successful runs.
-When paddlers feel the excitement and pride of a successful run it's a great experience also hearing and seeing your crew celebrating that with you from shore.
+Who doesn't love a cheering section?
 Note, "successful" here can still include runs that end in a swamped boat or paddlers swimming—the success is measured first by the safety of the paddlers, then the boat and gear, and finally, by the fun had!

-When the scouting is over and you get into your canoe to run the rapid, take a moment to ensure that everything in your boat is ready.
-Including yourself.
+When the scouting is over, and you get into your canoe to run the rapid, take a moment to ensure that everything in your boat, including yourself, is ready.
+Occasionally, when people are so focused on thinking about their line, they forget important stuff.

-PFD and helmet on (though this should already have been on for the scout)
+Make sure your PFD and helmet are on (though this should already have been on for the scout)

 Your spare paddle needs to be ready in a spot where you can pull it out with little effort.